r-grandorder/tri-hermes/en/pages/Lostbelt/avalon3.md

 No. Testimony is just that.
 It does not constitute fact.

 **Coral:**
-I will hear the truth of what happened from {(M) him /(F) her}.
+I will hear the truth of what happened from [♂ him /♀ her].
 This is the way of the Wind Clan, as we value impartiality...

 **Coral:**
 What are you doing!?